The Story Behind Plumbing: Tracing the Word 'Plumber'

 FAQs:

-What’s the distinction between the term plumber and a plumbing contractor?
+What’s the distinction between a plumber and plumber?

-How many years has plumbing been in operation?
+How long has plumbing been around?

-What are some plumbing problems homeowners are faced with?
+What are some common plumbing issues homeowners face?

-What should I be looking for when I am hiring a plumber?
+What should I look for when I am hiring a plumber?

 How can I prevent plumbing problems in my home?